Biden orders government to study digital dollar, other cryptocurrency risks | Business

 The U.S. dollar remains underpinned by key fundamentals, including a commitment to transparency, the rule of law and the full independence of the Federal Reserve, the official said.
 "The dollar's role has been and will continue to be crucial to the stability of the international monetary system as a whole.
 Foreign central bank digital currencies and their introduction by themselves do not threaten this dominance," the official said.

-The United States will monitor developments with an eye to maintaining the centrality of the dollar in the global economy, the White House said.
-In addition, the order asks agencies, including the Securities and Exchange Commission and the Consumer Financial Protection Bureau, to review other issues raised by cryptocurrencies, including systemic risk and consumer protection.
+Asked whether China could develop a competitive advantage if it moved sooner, one administration official said U.S. officials would monitor developments with an eye to maintaining the centrality of the dollar in the global economy.
+The order asks for over a dozen reports, including by the Securities and Exchange Commission and the Consumer Financial Protection Bureau, to assess issues raised by cryptocurrencies, including systemic risk and consumer protection.

-One key objective is to redress inefficiencies in the current U.S. payments system and boost financial inclusion, especially of poor Americans, about 5% of whom do not currently have bank accounts due to high fees, one official said.
-"Before today, there hadn't previously been an organized effort to bring together the expertise and authorities of the entire U.S. government to inform a holistic approach to digital assets," another official added.
-Bitcoin surged on Wednesday and remained on track for its biggest gain since Feb.
-28.
+One key objective is to redress inefficiencies in the current U.S. payments system and boost financial inclusion, especially of poor Americans, about 5% of whom do not currently have bank accounts due to high fees, an official said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)